sebastianmsz/lucandria-library/README.md

-# Welcome to the Library of Lucandrias 📚🐈!
+# Welcome to the Library of Lucandria 📚🐈!
 Discover the ultimate solution for organizing and managing your personal library effortlessly.
-The Library of Lucandrias is a user-friendly online platform designed for book enthusiasts, avid readers, and bibliophiles alike.
+The Library of Lucandria is a user-friendly online platform designed for book enthusiasts, avid readers, and bibliophiles alike.
 Say goodbye to cluttered bookshelves and hello to streamlined book management!

 The purpose of this project and the motivation behind its development is to enhance my skills in working with the object-oriented paradigm.
 ## Screenshot